 A deserted view of Scarborough Primary School on a winter Sunday afternoon.

 Although a spectacularly banal shot, it's from my first ever roll of film.
-Again unfortunately the colour is wobbly due to cheap C41 and poor storage.
+Again the colour is off due to cheap C41 and poor storage.

 I don't regard this material as